 - At the beginning of the season I buy a box of hand warmers and a box of those mini tissue packs from Costco to keep handy in our ski bag.

 - As soon as we get home from a trip and the laundry is done, everything is packed back into the bags, ready for the next trip (although despite this routine, I still need to double check the bag every time for my own peace of mind).

-- Speak in a ski language that your child can understand (pizza=snowplow, french fries= parallel).
+- Use language that your child can understand (pizza=snowplow, french fries= parallel).

-- Carry with you an abundance of patience, good humor, fun or a flask.
+- Carry with you an abundance of patience, good humor, fun or a flask (kidding).